llm4sr/PO4ISR/README.md

 ```

 ## Datasets
-We adopt three real-world datasets from various domains: [MovieLens-1M](https://grouplens.org/datasets/movielens/1m/), [Games](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/links.html) and [Bundle](https://github.com/BundleRec/bundle_recommendation) dataset.
+We adopt three real-world datasets from various domains: [MovieLens-1M](https://grouplens.org/datasets/movielens/1m/), [Games](https://cseweb.ucsd.edu/~jmcauley/datasets/amazon/links.html) and [Bundle](https://github.com/BundleRec/bundle_recommendation).
 You can find the datasets used in the experiment under the `Dataset` directory.
 Each dataset includes both its ID and text format.
-In addition to providing a small subset of training data versions, we also provide full versions of the training data under the `Dataset` directory.
+In addition to providing the randomly-sampled training data, we also provide full versions of the training data under the `Dataset` directory.
 ### ID-Formatted Dataset
 * `train_sample_x.npy`: randomly select x sessions from the full version of the training dataset as the training set. x can be 50 or 150.
 * `train.npy`: full version of the training data.